NikushaKalatozi/nikushakalatozi.github.io/_posts/2018-05-10-Cybercube2018-EternalRomance-Walkthrough.markdown

 <br/>
 ![httpauth]({{ "/images/lasha.png" | absolute_url }})
 <br/>
 P.S this should intrigue you right?
 Who the hek is Lasha?
-Lasha Takashvili is a cool guy, author of this vulnerable machine and the guy who inspired me to make this security blog.
+Lasha Takashvili is my friend, cool guy, author of this vulnerable machine and the guy who inspired me to make this security blog.